-• Benefits for Youth: Role-play simulations can strengthen the relationship between young people and local institutions by creating space for dialogue, recognizing diverse perspectives, and promoting more inclusive decision-making processes.
+Youth Benefits: Role-play simulations can strengthen the relationship between young people and local institutions by creating space for dialogue, recognizing diverse perspectives, and promoting more inclusive decision-making processes.
 When used to shape policies or services, this tool helps ensure that the needs and challenges of different groups-especially youth-are taken into account.
 It also fosters empathy, open-mindedness, and a reduction in polarization by encouraging participants to step into others' roles and viewpoints.

-• Benefits for Municipalities: For municipalities, role-play offers a creative and interactive way to engage with youth in a constructive, non-traditional format.
+Benefits for Municipalities: For municipalities, role-play offers a creative and interactive way to engage with youth in a constructive, non-traditional format.
 It allows institutions to gain fresh insights, uncover potential sources of conflict, and explore collaborative solutions.
 Importantly, the benefits of the simulation are mutual-both youth and local authorities can learn from each other, paving the way for more responsive, inclusive, and effective local governance.

-Potential Challenge: Role-play games require a considerable amount of time to ideate.
+Potential Barrier: Role-play games require a considerable amount of time to ideate.

 Solution Insight: Despite being a novel tool, there is a tradition of role play and it can be very useful to start with desk research to learn from other experiences and get inspired.
-If a role play is created from scratch, it is worth envisaging its re-use in a similar context (e.g., in different neighborhoods or schools).
+If a role play is created from scratch, it is worth envisaging its re-use in a